Tanzanian President Lifts Ban On Opposition Political Rallies - UrduPoint

 "The government will be responsible for ensuring security during rallies, but I urge all politicians to also practise civilised politics," she said.

-"You are all free to criticise the government wherever you see challenges, so that we address them for the benefit of our people." - 'Cleaned up the mess' - Mbowe, who spent seven months in prison under Hassan on terrorism charges, was cautious.
+"You are all free to criticise the government wherever you see challenges, so that we address them for the benefit of our people."
+Mbowe, who spent seven months in prison under Hassan on terrorism charges, was cautious.

 "It is good that the president has allowed political meetings, but we are now waiting to see the implementation by other government officials," he said.